Education is Key in Preventing and Managing this Life-Altering Disease

 - Extreme fatigue and irritability

-- Frequent infections, especially recurring skin, gum or bladder infections
+- Frequent infections, especially recurring skin, gum or bladder infections (type 2 only)

 - Blurred vision (type 2 only)